 Recipe books piled high, we researched ingredient origins and came up with unusual recipe suggestions and food pairing ideas.

-From test batch to Taste Library
+From test batch to Seasoning Library

 After writing a test batch for six products, a team of four writers wrote copy for five products a day, over 30 days.
 A mega spreadsheet of content was managed, mothers and grandmothers were tapped up for tips, verbs were wrestled with and adjectives were edited.